redbrick/open-governance/documents/Common-Room-Rules.md

 ## 4. Common Room Committee

 4.1.
-The common room committee is composed of 3 members from both societies any questions, comments or concerns, you can speak to any of them without judgement.
+The common room committee is composed of 3 committee members from both societies.
+If you have any questions, comments or concerns, you can speak to any of them without judgement.

 - The current common room committee members for Redbrick are: Shane, Dominic, and Daniel.
-- The current common room committee members for EngSoc are Gavin, Ana and Sam.
+- The current common room committee members for EngSoc are Gavin, Ana, and Sam.

 4.2.
 Decisions regarding any other actions are up to the discretion of the common room committee.

+4.3.
+The common room committee shall keep a record of minutes of all meetings, which will be available to all members on Redbrick's open governance repository.